zulvkr/staticformdocs/docs/local-installation.md

 1. A good Unix-like terminal.
 If you use Windows, [CMDER](https://cmder.net/) with bundled git will do.
 2. `git` should be installed.
 3. Node.js should be installed.
+Currently Static Form uses Node 15.5.

 ## Step by step installation